 (3) Colebrook Flood Control Impoundment.
-The closed season for fishing shall be from midnight on the last day in February through 6:00 a.m. on the second Saturday in April.
 Connecticut or Massachusetts fishing license legal on entire impoundment.
 Upstream demarcation line posted by Massachusetts.

 (4) Congamond Lakes (South Pond, Middle Pond and North Pond), Suffield -Massachusetts.
-There shall be no closed season for fishing.
 Connecticut or Massachusetts fishing license legal on all three lakes.
 Massachusetts regulations apply as follows: Trout: the daily creel limit shall be six, during the period from the Saturday next preceding the third Monday in April, one hour before sunrise, through the Sunday following the third Saturday in October.
 Trout: the daily creel limit shall be three, during the period from the Monday following the third Saturday in October to the Saturday preceding the third Monday in April.
 Black bass (largemouth and smallmouth): the daily creel limit shall be five and the minimum length shall be ten inches.
 Chain pickerel: the daily creel limit shall be five and the minimum length shall be fourteen inches.
 Not more than two hooks may be used during periods of open water fishing and not more than five hooks may be used when ice fishing.

 (5) Hamilton Reservoir, Union - Massachusetts.
-There shall be no closed season for fishing.
 Connecticut or Massachusetts fishing license legal on entire pond.
 Massachusetts regulations apply as follows: Trout: the daily creel limit shall be six, during the period from the Saturday next preceding the third Monday in April, one hour before sunrise, through the Sunday following the third Saturday in October.
 Trout: the daily creel limit shall be three, during the period from the Monday following the third Saturday in October to the Saturday preceding the third Monday in April.
-Black bass (largemouth and smallmouth): the daily creel limit shall be five and the minimum length shall be to fourteen inches.
+Black bass (largemouth and smallmouth): the daily creel limit shall be five and the minimum length shall be ten inches.
+Chain pickerel: the daily creel limit shall be five and the minimum length shall be fourteen inches.
 Not more than two hooks may be used during periods of open water fishing and not more than five hooks may be used when ice fishing.

 (6) Hazard Pond, Voluntown - Rhode Island.
-There shall be no closed season for fishing.
 Connecticut or Rhode Island fishing license legal on entire pond.
 Connecticut and Rhode Island regulations apply as follows: Black bass (largemouth and smallmouth): the daily creel limit shall be five and the minimum length shall be twelve inches.
 Chain pickerel: the daily creel limit shall be five and the minimum length shall be fourteen inches.
 Not more than six tip-ups may be used when ice fishing.

-(7) Indian Pond, Sharon -New York.
-The closed season for fishing shall be from midnight on March thirty-first through 6:00 a.m. on the second Saturday in April.
+(7) Indian Pond (Indian Lake), Sharon -New York.
 Connecticut or New York license legal on entire pond.
 New York regulations apply as follows: Black bass (largemouth and smallmouth): the closed season for the taking of black bass shall be from midnight on November thirtieth through 6:00 a.m. on the second Saturday in April, the daily creel limit shall be six and the minimum length shall be twelve inches.
 Not more than five tip-ups and two hand held jigs may be used for ice fishing.